schneider128k/deep_rl/gym-bandits/README.md

 **Currently, only**

-`BanditTenArmedGaussian-v0`
+`BanditTenArmedGaussian-v0`: 10 armed bandit described in Section 2.3 "The 10-armed Testbed" of the book [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html) (Sutton and Barto)

 **is available.
-I am working on implementing other k-armed bandit problem.**
+I am working on implementing other k-armed bandit problems.**

-* `BanditTenArmedGaussian-v0`: 10 armed bandit mentioned on page 30 of [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html) (Sutton and Barto)

 ## Installation